Become a Paid Speaker: 4 Ways to Monetise Your Message

 The number of industry events, conferences, and exhibitions is staggering.
 They’re all looking for people to deliver keynotes, join panel discussions, and provide value to attendees.

-The glory of this option is that it’s open to anyone.
+The great thing with this option, is its open to anyone.
 Professional speakers come in all shapes, sizes, and industry specialisms.
 But you will need at least two things:

-1. Knowledge or expertise that others find valuable.
+1. Knowledge and expertise that others find valuable.

 2. The ability to share it in an engaging way.

-Beyond that, you need to be KNOWN.
+Beyond that, you need to become known as a speaker.
 Speakers usually get booked because someone has previously seen them speak.
 This is something you can start small and develop over time.

 Here’s a back-of-napkin pro-speaking plan: